HatcherDX/dx-engine/apps/electron/KNOWN_ISSUES.md

 2. Race conditions in async test logic
 3. Worker pool communication issues in CI environment
 4. Module state not properly reset between tests
+5. Mock fork throwing errors interferes with vitest's own forking mechanism

 ### Solution

-1. Use `forks` pool instead of default `threads` to avoid worker timeouts
+1. Use `forks` pool with `singleFork: true` to avoid fork conflicts
+2. Run tests sequentially with `maxConcurrency: 1`
-2. Ensure `vi.resetModules()` is called in beforeEach to clear module state
+3. Ensure `vi.resetModules()` is called in beforeEach to clear module state
-3. Fix test logic to avoid race conditions in async operations
+4. Fix test logic to avoid race conditions in async operations
+5. Mock fork to return null instead of throwing to avoid interfering with vitest
-4. Configure appropriate timeouts for CI environment
+6. Configure appropriate timeouts for CI environment

 ### Implementation